Power cuts spark protests as India swelters

-NEW DELHI, July 4 (Reuters) - Power cuts lasting up to eight hours a day have sparked protests in industrial towns on the outskirts of the Indian capital, with residents blocking traffic, burning tyres and throwing stones.
+NEW DELHI (Reuters) - Power cuts lasting up to eight hours a day have sparked protests in industrial towns on the outskirts of the Indian capital, with residents blocking traffic, burning tyres and throwing stones.

 New Delhi has been sweltering in the hottest summer in years - with temperatures regularly hitting the forties Celsius - as it waits for the delayed monsoon rains to arrive.